ErlendNilsen/HierarchicalChangeRatio/README.md

 ## Hierarchical change-in-ratio models

-These code chunks are used to performe the analysis presented in the paper "Nilsen, E.B. & Strand, O. (2018) *Integrating data from multiple sources for insights into demographic processes: Simulation studies and proof of concept for hierarchical change-in-ratio models* [In revision for PlosOne]".
+These code chunks are used to performe the analysis presented in the paper "Nilsen, E.B. & Strand, O. (2018) *Integrating data from multiple sources for insights into demographic processes: Simulation studies and proof of concept for hierarchical change-in-ratio models* [PlosOne, in press]".

 - S1 - Includes jags-code to construct models
 - S2 - Includes R-code to simulate population dynamocs and observation process